equinor/az-static-web-app-docs-template/README.md

 ## Step 3: Automate the compilation of docs
 > ***Goal:** After this section, the documentation examples will be built and deployed, making them visible on your SWA.
 Further, a Github Action workflow will ensure that the documentation automatically re-builds and re-deploys itself when new changes are committed to the branch.*

+**NB!** If you are working on integrating this template into an existing repository, follow along until you have completed the sub-chapter "Under-the-hood: What just happened?", then go to the chapter [Implement this into an existing repo](#implement-this-into-an-existing-repo).

 SWAs does not support building non-Javascript projects and therefore you have to compile the docs before it gets deployed.
 Thankfully, [Github Actions](https://github.com/features/actions) allows us to build and compile the HTML files as part of the action that deploys them to the web app.
 Doing it this way allows us to delete the build files, so that they don't clutter our repository.
 Neat!
 Furthermore, it ensures that we do not have to run any manual steps to update the documentation.
 Double-neat!
 This also means that we can use almost any type of documentation compiler as long as it is possible to install on the Github Action build server and it can compile to HTML.
 Triple-neat!
 For this repository, `sphinx` and `mkdocs` is used, but it can modified to work with your preferred build tool.

 To build the docs using `sphinx` and `mkdocs`, we need to add some custom build steps to the workflow file that the SWA created during its setup.
 Rather than editing the newly created workflow file, we can use the file that comes with this repo.

 **NB!** In the next steps we will delete the github action that was created by our SWA, and replace it with the `deploy-site.yml` that already exist in the template repo.
-However, this will break the link in your SWA's overview page which give a link to the github action it created.
+However, this will break the link in your SWA's overview page which link to the github action it created itself.
 Currently, there is no way of updating this link.
-It will not affect operation, but if you would like to keep this link intact, you should copy the content from `deploy-site.yml` into the newly created yml-file, and delete the `deploy-site.yml`-fil instead.
+It will not affect operation, but if you would like to keep this link intact, you should copy the content from `deploy-site.yml` into the newly created yml-file, and delete the `deploy-site.yml`-file instead.

 1. Navigate to your GitHub Repo > Settings > Secrets > Actions > Repository secrets.
 2. There should only be one secret called `AZURE_STATIC_WEB_APPS_API_TOKEN_<URL-name>` under "Actions secrets".
 Delete this secret by pressing "Remove".